High-Rate-SHM-Working-Group/Dataset-3-High-Rate-In-Situ-Damage-of-Electronics-Packages/README.md

-# High-Rate In Situ Damage of Electronics Packages
+# Dataset-3 High-Rate In Situ Damage of Electronics Packages
-Drop Tower shock tests of highly-instrumented electronics package
+Drop Tower shock tests of a highly-instrumented electronics package

-This data set provides a relevant high-rate in-situ data on a highly instrumented electronic assembly under high-level mechanical shock for the development of real-time damage detection and remaining useful life (prognosis) algorithms on electronic systems.
+This data set provides relevant high-rate in-situ data on a highly instrumented electronic assembly under high-level mechanical shock for the development of real-time damage detection and remaining useful life (prognosis) algorithms on electronic systems.

 The test article is a three-board electronic assembly with an RC circuit with a switch on the bottom board as shown in figure 1.
 The goal is the successful discharge of the capacitor.
 The functionality of the RC circuit was tested after each test.